GitHub-Insight-ANZ-Lab/copilot-lab-integration/labs/01-Powershell.md

-# Exercise 1: Automating File Renaming with GitHub Copilot
+# Exercise 1 - Powershell

 ## Scenario

-You are working with a large number of data dump files named `datadump-*.dat` in a directory.
+You are working on processing data dump files named `datadump-*.dat` in a directory.
 To better organize these files, you need to rename each file to include the current date in its filename, e.g., `datadump_2025-04-17.dat`.

 ## Goal